-Brennan Schaffner
+• Brennan Schaffner (he/him)

 • Spoke about my work with a journalist from The Wall Street Journal. [article]

-• Awarded Research & Personal Development Fund from University of Chicago Graduate Council for traveling to CHI’23
+• Awarded Research & Personal Development Fund from University of Chicago Graduate Council

 • CSCW ’23 paper picked up by UChicago news.

-• Served as Chair Assistant for CHI 2023 Privacy and Security Subcommittee
+• Served as Chair Assistant for CHI ’23 Privacy and Security Subcommittee

 • Paper accepted into CSCW ’23